AlanChu61/PokedexExplore/proposal.md

 -- Pokemon can be viewed by the user(R)
 -- Pokemon can be edited/deleted by the user(U/D)
 - User can sign up, log in, log out
+- User can setup profile
+- Use can make comments on Pokemon

 ### 2.0

+- Capture Pokemon on Google Map API
+- Capture Pokemon by throwing Pokeball
 - Pokemon store to buy items
 - Train Pokemon to level up
-- Capture Pokemon on Google Map API
-- Capture Pokemon by throwing Pokeball

 ### Nice-to-haves